What is a Feasibility Study in Project Management?

 Before any executive gives the green light to a project that could cost thousands (or millions) of dollars, you can bet they will want to see a feasibility study.
 So what is a feasibility study in project management?
 It determines whether the project is likely to succeed in the first place.
 It is typically conducted before any initial steps are taken with a project, including planning.
 It is one of — if not the— most important factors in determining whether the project can move forward.
 The study identifies the project market (if applicable); highlights the project's key goals; maps out potential roadblocks and offers alternative solutions; and factors in time, budget, legal, and manpower requirements to determine whether the project is not only possible but advantageous for the company to undertake.

-Although project managers are not necessarily the ones conducting the feasibility study, it can serve as a critical guideline as the project gets underway.
+Although project managers may not be the ones conducting the feasibility study, they can serve as critical guidelines as the project gets underway.
 Project managers can use the feasibility study to understand the project parameters, business goals and risk factors at play.

 Key points of a feasibility study

 A feasibility study in project management usually assesses the following areas: